movabletype/mt-plugin-central-authentication-service/README.md

 The consumer side of the login process works as below.
-In order for the browser to navigate to the correct address, users may need to edit JavaScript (or GlobalJavaScript, depending on what template sets they use) template to specify the login URL of MT used in the step 2.
+In order for the browser to navigate to the correct address, users may need to edit JavaScript (or GlobalJavaScript, depending on what template sets they use) template to specify the login URL of MT used in second step.

 * User clicks "Sign In" link on the blog entry to comment.
 * MT accepts the request first, and redirect to CAS login URL.